2snufkin/notes/GitHub/Local.md

 2. **Update .gitignore** After untracking the file, you should add its path to the .gitignore file to ensure it doesn't get accidentally staged again in the future.
 Add  `/path/to/your/file` relative to the root of your repository.
 3. **Commit the Changes:** `git commit -m "Stopped tracking <file-name>"`

-## Commiting && Uncommiting
+## Commits

+In Git, commits are essential for tracking changes in your project.
+Each commit represents a snapshot of your project at a particular point in time.
+Here are some common Git commit commands and concepts:

+### Creating Commits

-`git commit`: copy files from the staging area to the git repository and creating the corresponding git objects and commit object\
+- `git commit`: This command is used to create a commit in Git.
+It copies files from the staging area to the Git repository and creates the corresponding Git objects and a commit object.

-`-m "$commitDescription"`: commit a staged file or files\
-`-a`:  stage and commit. it's git add + git commit\
-`--amend`: modify the last commit message\
-`git reflog`: show a track of the historical positions of a branch head, and you can use it to find things that the branch head was pointing at previously. \
-`git reset`: can be soft or hard\
-`--soft`: delete the last commit but not it's files\
+- `git commit -m "$commitDescription"`: You can use this command to commit staged files along with a brief commit message for documentation.

+- `git commit -a`: This command stages and commits changes in one step.
+It's essentially equivalent to running `git add .` followed by `git commit`.

+- `git commit --amend`: Use this command to modify the last commit's message without creating a new commit.

+### Squash Commits

+Squashing commits is a technique to combine multiple commits into a single, more organized commit.
+This can help keep your Git history clean and meaningful, especially when working on feature branches.
+Here's how you can squash commits:

+1. Use `git rebase -i HEAD~n`, where `n` is the number of commits you want to squash.
+You can replace it wit ha hash of the commit that will mark the start of the squash.
+This command opens an interactive rebase dialog.

+2. In the interactive rebase dialog, replace `pick` with `squash` (or simply `s`) for the commits you want to squash.
+Leave `pick` for the commit you want to keep.

+3. Save and close the dialog.
+Git will then prompt you to edit the combined commit message.

-`--hard`: delete the last commit and its files
+4. Edit the commit message as desired and save the changes.

+5. Git will complete the rebase, and you will have a single squashed commit with the combined changes.

+### Deleting a Specific Commit

+If you need to delete a specific commit from your Git history, you can use the `git reset` command.
+There are two modes to reset:

+- `git reset --soft`: This mode will delete the last commit but keep its changes in your working directory.
+It allows you to make new changes and create a new commit.

+- `git reset --hard`: This mode will delete the last commit along with its changes.
+Use it with caution as it discards all the changes made in the deleted commit.

+Remember to use `git reset` carefully, especially when working in a shared repository, as it can affect the Git history for everyone.

-### Saving comitted files to the Disk
+### Saving Committed Files to the Disk
-`git archive --format=zip --output=commit-files.zip commit-hash`: creates a zip file named commit-files.zip in your current directory, containing the committed files for the specified commit.
-The --format=zip option tells git archive to create a zip archive, and the --output=commit-files.zip option specifies the name of the output file.

-Note that this command creates an archive of all the files in the commit, not just the files that were changed in the commit
+You can create a compressed archive of committed files for a specific commit using the following command:

 ## Stash